pranabekka/pranabekka.github.io/content/drafts/looping-gleam.md

 ## Bonus `for` _function_

-There's not much use for it
-and it's a smidge longer,
-but you could write a `for` function that looks very similar to the statement.
+There's basically no use for it and it's a smidge longer, but you could write a `for` function that looks very similar to the statement.